What if you want a rewards program that will allow you to redeem for more than just travel?

 - As AIR MILES Dream Rewards (or Dream Miles) – which can be used to go on dreamy vacations, get exciting event tickets, score some great merchandise, or even to enter AIR MILES Dream Sweepstakes.

-But, if you are going to collect, you might as well choose a top AIR MILES credit card to help you earn and redeem that much faster.
+No matter what way you most like to redeem your rewards, if you are one of the 2 in every 3 Canadians who still choose to collect, you might as well choose a top AIR MILES credit card to help you earn and redeem that much faster.

-The cards in the table are ordered from best to worst.
-Please note that the table scrolls horizontally by using the slider at the bottom.
+(Please note that the table scrolls horizontally by using the slider at the bottom.)

 To give you more options, cards that aren't branded as AIR MILES cards but allow you to convert points to miles are also included.

 |Apply||BMO AIR MILES World Elite Mastercard|